Quentin-V/eslint-plugin-starlims/README.md

 ### Future plans
 - Add warnings rules for functions that are not recommended to use
+- Add specific warnings for code that might create bugs
+- Add warnings for code that create performance issues
 - Add more rules for Starlims specific code
 - Add more global variables